jlandron/GabiYogaWebsite/lambda-migration/MIGRATION_PLAN.md

 - Fixed "match is not a function" error in the blog update/create Lambda functions
 - Enhanced image uploading in blog editor with better error handling
 - Added clickable blog titles that navigate to the published blog post
-- Fixed blog URL format to use query parameters (`?slug=` instead of path-based routing)
+- Fixed blog URL format to NOT use query parameters (path-based routing instead of `?slug=`)
 - Improved cover image selection/upload experience with proper null/undefined checks
 - Added status indicators for blog posts in admin list
 - Fixed the cancel button to reload blog list when closing editor